 This Agreement may be executed in counterparts, each of which shall be considered an original and together shall be one and the same Agreement.
 A facsimile or .pdf copy of this Agreement and any signatures thereon will be considered for all purposes as an original.

-EXECUTION of this Agreement by the Village, and the implementation of its terms evidence that the Village have afforded the DCEO and the SHPO an opportunity to comment on the effects of the Undertaking in compliance with the Act.
+EXECUTION of this Agreement by signatories and the implementation of its terms evidence that the signatories afforded the SHPO an opportunity to comment on the effects of the Undertaking in compliance with the Act.

 [Signature Pages to follow]

 SIGNATORY